Crowdfunding Platform

 This project demonstrates:

-These patterns form the foundation for building real-world BSV payment applications.
+These patterns form the foundation for building real-world BSV payment applications with proper state management and token distribution.

 Last updated